 Symptoms that can indicate you should go to the emergency room include:

-- nerve damage or neuropathy that may affect sensations in the feet and hands
+- nerve damage, called diabetic neuropathy, that may affect sensations in the feet and hands

-- retinopathy or damage to the blood vessels in the eyes that affect vision
+- diabetic retinopathy, or damage to the blood vessels in the eyes that affects vision

 - increased risks for kidney problems